vulbsti/Nphy_t/README.md

 Accuracy is predicted based on How many blinks have been detected that are labelled.

 ### Reference Resource
-[BLINK Algorithm](https://par.nsf.gov/servlets/purl/10321749) used as reference for building a Blink algorithm based on temporal characterstics on Eye blinks
+[BLINK Algorithm](https://par.nsf.gov/servlets/purl/10321749) used as reference for building a detecting eye_blinks based on temporal characterstics on Eye blinks
+This depends on a single channel data.
+Fp1 and Fp2 both are great channels for detecting eye_blinks.
+However Fp1 showed a greater accuracy hence it was selected as preffered channel
+Although using relationship matrix for potential blinks in both channels can provide more refined selection of blink duration.

 ### Warnings
 edf files are not supported use edftofif.py to convert edf files to fif and use them.